 Some transfers between non-licensed sellers and buyers are exempt from the background check requirement including:3

-- Bona fide gift transfers between spouses, domestic partners, parents, children, siblings, grandparents, grandchildren, nieces, nephews, first cousins, aunts, and uncles;
+- Bona fide gift transfers between spouses, domestic partners, parents, parents-in-law, children, siblings, siblings-in-law, grandparents, grandchildren, nieces, nephews, first cousins, aunts, and uncles;

 - Transfers of antique firearms;

 - Transfers to prevent imminent death or great bodily harm so long as the temporary transfer lasts only as long as immediately necessary to prevent such imminent death or great bodily harm.
 The transferee must not prohibited from possessing firearms under state or federal law;

 - Transfers to certain law enforcement agencies or officers who are acting within the course and scope of their employment or official duties;

 - A transfer to or from a federally licensed gunsmith who receives a firearm solely for the purposes of service or repair;